ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/VXCases.rst

 .. code-block:: console

-   source <path/to/etc/lmod-setup.sh>
+   source <path/to/etc/lmod-setup.sh> <platform>
    module use </path/to/ufs-srweather-app/modulefiles>
    module load wflow_<platform>

-Users running a csh/tcsh shell would run ``source <path/to/etc/lmod-setup.csh>`` in place of the first command above.
+Users running a csh/tcsh shell would run ``source <path/to/etc/lmod-setup.csh> <platform>`` in place of the first command above.

 After loading the workflow, users should follow the instructions printed to the console.
-Usually, the instructions will tell the user to run ``conda activate workflow_tools``.
+Usually, the instructions will tell the user to run ``conda activate regional_workflow``.

 Configure the Verification Sample Case
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^